rahuljindal1/node-interview-questions/README.md

 If an error occurs during the reading or writing process, the respective error event handler will be triggered, allowing you to handle the error appropriately.

-## How to transform data using Transform stream?
+## How do you transform data using Transform stream?

 Transform streams in Node.js allow you to transform data as it passes through the stream.
 You can modify, filter, or manipulate the data in some way before it is passed on to the next stream or written to a destination.
 To transform data using Transform streams, you typically extend the `Transform` class from the `stream` module.
 Here's an example: